Poisoned, Part 2

 Lead was probably not playing the lead role in my acute symptom complex, but it certainly wasn’t helping.
 The main toxic effect of lead is its ability to simultaneously generate more reactive oxygen species (ROS)—aka Free Radicals—and thwart the body’s attempt to clean them up by inactivating glutathione, the body’s master antioxidant.

 A person with significant body burden of lead will then get more inflamed by any given environmental stressor—be it a toxin, an infection, a drug, alcohol, exercise, jet leg, or relational angst—than a person without significant lead burden.
 And it will take them longer to recover from each stress episode.
 (Later, I would test positive for impaired glutathione production and start both IV and oral glutathione treatment, but I get ahead of myself).

 Even at relatively low levels, lead can participate in synergistic toxicity with other metals, most famously mercury.
 I still had mercury fillings in my teeth from the swaggering 80s.
 So, in addition to a slow detoxification protocol for lead, I would now be getting my dental amalgams removed by a biologic dentist, my third professional ally.

 I had non-professional allies too.
 But not many.

 I was too embarrassed of my emaciation and cognitive wreckage to let most people near me.
 The BioFlourish guy was NOT flourishing.
 How awkward.
-This is the danger of letting your digital self hijack your ability to be authentically human.
-Anyone with a Facebook account can probably relate.
+This is the danger of letting your digital self hijack your real self and denude your ability to be human.
+Anyone with a Facebook account can relate.
 It’s never been easier to hide in plain sight.